Falling leaves are a natural part of the growth process or a response to environmental stress, which may include circumstances such as:

 - Pests on Succulents – Mealybugs, Aphids, Scale Insects

-Chemicals can shock your plant’s system, and they don’t even have to be excessively harsh chemicals.
+Chemicals can shock your houseplant’s system and don’t have to be excessively harsh chemicals.

-Whenever you’re treating your plant for any sort of ailment, it’s wise to look for natural alternatives first.
+When treating your plant for any ailment, it’s wise to look for natural alternatives first.

-If you must turn to chemical treatment, be sure to follow packaging instructions very carefully.
+If you must turn to chemical treatment, be sure to follow the packaging instructions very carefully.

 Keep your plant in an ideal, consistent setting during treatment to avoid excessive stress.

-By the same token, excessive water can cause succulent leaves to swell up too much and fall off.
+By the same token, excess water can cause succulent leaves to swell up too much and fall off.
+Look for signs of root rot.

-You must find the perfect medium to water your plants just the right amount.
+You must find the perfect medium to water your plants in just the right amount.
+As a rule of thumb, all succulent lovers must follow a regular watering schedule to prevent making the soil too damp.

 You should wait until the soil is nearly dry and then water very thoroughly.

-Containers for succulents and cactus should always be made of porous, breathable material such as terra-cotta or hypertufa, and they should always have plenty of drainage holes.
+Containers for succulents and cacti should always be made of porous, breathable material such as terra-cotta or hypertufa, and they should always have plenty of drainage holes.

-Is Your Succulent in the Right Kind of Soil?
+#7 Is Your Succulent in the Right Kind of Potting Soil?

 Succulent Care Is Easy

-Keep it in a consistently warm temperature during the day, and don’t allow it to become excessively chilled at night.
+- Keep it consistently warm during the day, and don’t allow it to become excessively chilled at night.

-Provide a pot and substrate allowing for good air circulation around the roots.
+- Provide a pot and potting soil allowing for good air circulation around the root system.

-If you follow these guidelines, your succulent should only experience leaf drop as a part of normal growth.
+If you follow these guidelines, your succulent should only experience fallen leaves and leaf drops as a part of normal growth.